Training in Psychoanalysis

 Fees

-The cost of our training is £1,200 per year.
-Fees may be paid in full each year or in three payments of £400 each term.
-Students who pay their fees in full at the beginning of the year will have a reduction of £75 on the overall yearly fee.
-Students who pay their fees per term will have a reduction of £25 for each payment that is made by the beginning of term.
+The cost of our training is £1,350 per year.
+Fees may be paid in full each year or in three payments of £450 each term.
+Students who pay their fees in full at the beginning of the year will receive a 10% reduction on the overall yearly fee, taking it down to £1,215.
+Students who pay their fees per term will receive a 10% reduction for each payment that is made by the beginning of term.

 Further enquiries and how to apply